Matteo Di Giulio is an italian novelist, translator und essayist, although he lives now in Bremen, Germany.

 As a film critic he worked with several film festivals and magazines.
 While deputy director of the Rome's Asian Film Festival, he co-edited Non è tempo di eroi (2008), dedicated to the work of Hong Kong movie director Johnnie To.
 His essays have been translated into english and chinese.

-His fiction novels are La Milano d'acqua e sabbia (2009), runner-up at the Belgioioso Giallo Prize, Quello che brucia non ritorna (2010), I delitti delle sette virtù (2013), Figli della stessa rabbia (2016), Indagine al Giambellino (2017) and La congiura delle tre pergamene (2017).
+His fiction novels are La Milano d'acqua e sabbia (2009), runner-up at the Belgioioso Giallo Prize, Quello che brucia non ritorna (2010), I delitti delle sette virtù (2013), Figli della stessa rabbia (2016), Indagine al Giambellino (2017), La congiura delle tre pergamene (2017), Il segreto della seconda pergamena (2018), L'enigma delle tre pergamene (2020) and La stanza dei tre cadaveri (2021).
 He published short stories in collective works and in newspaper as "Velvet - La Repubblica".